Creating atom-nanoparticle quantum superpositions

-We set the detuning of the trapping laser to $\Delta\sim5\times10^{11}\text{Hz}$ to generate a far red-detuned dipole trap: from Eq.~(\ref{eq:lifetime}) we find a lifetime $\tau_{\text{trap}}\sim1\text{s}\gg\Delta t$ and using Fig.~\ref{simulation} and Eq.~(\ref{eq:omegaa}) we estimate the atomic trap frequency to be $\omega_{a}\sim5\times10^{6}\text{Hz}$ for a backscattered intensity $\sim3\times10^{7}\text{Wm}^{-2}$.
-Such an intensity can be obtained using an unfocused laser beam at moderate power; at this intensity the radiation pressure force cancels the gravitational one.
+We set the detuning of the trapping laser to $\Delta\sim5\times10^{11}\text{Hz}$ to generate a far red-detuned dipole trap: we find a trap lifetime $\tau_{\text{trap}}\sim1\text{s}\gg\Delta t$ and using Fig.~\ref{simulation} we estimate the atomic trap frequency to be $\omega_{a}\sim5\times10^{6}\text{Hz}$ {generated by an incoming (backscattered) intensity $\sim5\times10^{12}\text{Wm}^{-2}$($\sim3\times10^{7}\text{Wm}^{-2}$)}.
+Such an intensity can be obtained using an unfocused laser beam at moderate power; at this intensity the radiation pressure force cancels the gravitational one{{} (whilst not co-trapping the nanoparticle}).
 We consider a short free fall-time $\Delta t\sim\omega_{a}^{-1}\sim1\text{\ensuremath{\mu}s}$ in order to retain the atom's motional state which corresponds to a displacement of $\sim5\text{pm}$.
 The condition to excite the nanoparticle motion constrains the Paul trap frequency $\omega_{n}$ from above, $\omega_{n}\ll5\times10^{-4}\text{Hz}$, and the Lamb-Dicke condition from below, $\omega_{n}\gg5\times10^{-8}\text{Hz}$.
 Specifically, we set the initial Paul trap frequency to $\omega_{1}=0.1\text{kHz}$ which is then softened to $\omega_{2}=5\times10^{-6}\text{Hz}$.
 After the Paul trap is softened we create a spatial superposition of the nanoparticle by illuminating the atom with a short laser pulse of duration $\sim100\text{ps}$ and detuning $\Delta_{3}\sim10^{11}\text{Hz}$.
-The requirement of unit phase, $\phi_{\text{grav}}\sim1$, fixes the intensity of the beam to $I\sim1\text{Wm}^{-2}$, resulting in a tiny nanoparticle superposition of size $\Delta x\sim10^{-14}\text{m}$.
-Larger as well as smaller superpositions can be created by varying the parameters of the setup, for example, by controlling the intensity and duration of the displacement beam one is expected to achieve superpositions of the size of the nanoparticle.
-Additionally, to further enlarge the size of the superposition \textendash without extending the duration of the experiment \textendash{} one could also introduce a boosting potential by adaptation of the coherent inflation method to the Paul trap~\cite{romero2017coherent}.
+The requirement of unit phase, $\phi_{\text{grav}}\sim1$, fixes the intensity of the beam to $I\sim1\text{Wm}^{-2}$, resulting in a tiny nanoparticle superposition of size $\Delta x\sim10^{-14}\text{m}$. {The control beam will illuminate also the nanoparticle (given its close proximity $d\sim0.75\mu m$), but such a tiny intensity will however not lead to any measurable dephasing.} Larger as well as smaller superpositions can be created by varying the parameters of the setup, for example, by controlling the intensity and duration of the displacement beam one is expected to achieve superpositions of the size of the nanoparticle.
+Additionally, to further enlarge the size of the superposition --without extending the duration of the experiment -- one could also introduce a boosting potential by adaptation of the coherent inflation method to the Paul trap~\citep{romero2017coherent}.